faithy80/fsd-project/README.md

 * As a parent, I want to add the products to the cart, so I can buy them.
   * Acceptance criteria: build a cart to add the products to

-* As a parent, I want to pay online for the products, so I shop conveniently.
+* As a parent, I want to pay online for the products, so I can shop conveniently.
   * Acceptance criteria: build a checkout view to fill out the form and the card details for the online purchase

 * As a parent, I want to get a confirmation email, so I can have proof of the purchase.